Nivalyx/osu-wiki/wiki/Tournaments/CMC/2020/en.md

 ### Match regulations

-1. Each player must use the `!roll` command once in #multiplayer in order to determine the banning and picking order.
+1. A representative of each team must use the `!roll` command once in #multiplayer in order to determine the banning and picking order.
    - The winner of the `!roll` gets to determine who gets the first pick and the second ban.
    - The loser of the `!roll` gets the opposite by default.
    - This rule does not apply in the Qualifier and Group Stage lobbies.
-2. Each player has to ban **one beatmap** (on Group Stage) and **two beatmaps** (on the Knock-out stages) from the mappool.
+2. Each team has to ban **two beatmaps** from the mappool.
 These beatmaps are not allowed to be picked by any player during the entire match.
-   - Each player may not ban two maps from the same modpool in a single match.
-   - Banning does not apply in the Qualifier lobbies.
+   - Banning does not apply in the Qualifier and Group Stage lobbies.
-3. Each player is free to select one warm-up beatmap.
+3. Each team is free to select one warm-up beatmap.
 Using beatmaps with questionable content is prohibited.
-   - Warm-ups do not apply in the Qualifier lobbies.
+   - Warm-ups do not apply in the Qualifier and Group Stage lobbies.
-4. In a FreeMod pick, each player has to apply at least one mod to play the map with.
-Allowed mods are EZ, HR, HD, FL, or any possible combinations of the four mods.
+4. All maps (including the Tiebreaker) will be played with the FreeMod option enabled.
+Each player *may* opt to play a map with either Hidden, FadeIn, Mirror, Flashlight, or any possible combinations of the four mods.
-   - Playing a FreeMod pick without any mods activated is not allowed.
+   - Playing a map without any mods activated whatsoever is allowed, however playing a map with a mod that is not mentioned above (i.e. Random) is not allowed.
-5. In case a map ends with a score tie, **the player that doesn't pick the map** gets the point.
-6. In case of a tiebreaker, each player will discreetly ban 1 of the 3 remaining available maps from the mappool.
-This is done by sending an in-game PM with your ban to the match referee.
-The one map that ends up not being banned by both players will be played as the tiebreaker.
-   - If both players ban the same map, the referee will run the `!roll 2` command in the lobby to determine which of the 2 remaining possible tiebreakers will be played.
-7. The results of each match and any other relevant information regarding the match will be posted on the Discord server after the match has concluded by the responsible referees.
+5. The results of each match and any other relevant information regarding the match will be posted on the Discord server after the match has concluded by the responsible referees.

 [flag_ID]: /wiki/shared/flag/ID.gif "Indonesia"